stlt-io/stealth/README.md

 # Stlt - Stealth

-Device fingerprinting
+Device fingerprinting and browser information.

-(work in progress)

 See the working [demo](https://stlt.io) in action.